dovvnloading/Graphite-WebDev/README.md

 ---

-## Acknowledgments

-### Open Source & Community
-This project stands on the shoulders of the open-source community.
-Special thanks to the maintainers and contributors of React, Vite, TailwindCSS, and Lucide.

-### Artificial Intelligence
-A specific acknowledgment to **Google DeepMind** for the development of the Gemini model family (Flash 2.5 and Pro 3), which provides the reasoning and coding capabilities necessary to drive this environment.

----

 *Os-WebDev is a prototype.
 Use within a secure environment.
 No backend server is required; all code generation and execution happen locally within the user's browser context.*